 USDA Loan Rural Refinance- Homeowner Q&A: Below we have listed some of the commonly asked questions for the new USDA Loan Rural Refinance available in all 50 states.
 Do you have a question?
 Please contact us below.

-Please note, the USDA Pilot refinance program is now known as the Streamline Assist program.
-All the latest 2019 USDA refinance requirements can be found in the USDA Refinance page in the menu above.
+Please note, the USDA refinance program is now known as the Streamline Assist program.
+All the latest 2023 USDA refinance requirements can be found on the USDA Refinance page in the menu above.

-Question: I received a FHA back in 2010, can I use this new USDA program to refinance my mortgage?
-H.Leven – Wichita, Kansas
+Question: I received an FHA back in 2017, can I use this new USDA program to refinance my mortgage?
+H.Leven – Nashville, TN

 Answer: The program is only reserved for homeowners that currently have a USDA RD mortgage.
 Homeowners with an FHA mortgage can click the highlighted link → to learn about the FHA streamline refinance program.